raphamorim/raphamorim.github.com/_posts/2026-05-20-jam-programming-language.md

 draft: true
 ---

+Building a programming language is a long journey.
+Zig's first public introduction was [Andrew Kelley's 2016 post](https://andrewkelley.me/post/intro-to-zig.html), and a decade later the language is still working toward v1.0, with the toolchain, the community, and the design refining each other as real code gets written.
+Rust took similar time.
+I expect Jam to be the same kind of project: years, not months.
+This post is the first conversation, not a launch announcement.

-Before I get into any of this: I'm not bashing any language.
+That said, before I get into any of it: I'm not bashing any language.
 I have real respect for all of them.
 Every language has good things the others don't, and there's no such thing as a perfect language.
 As the creator of [Rio](https://github.com/raphamorim/rio) terminal, I've never said a negative word about another terminal, and I won't say one here about another language either.
 Anyone spending their time trying to build something they believe in has my admiration.
 What follows is a take on tradeoffs, not on the people behind the work.

 A lot of programmers treat their programming language like their football club (I'm Brazilian; that's where the analogy comes from).
 You can't really say what's wrong with someone else's team without it getting personal.
 I get that, and I respect it too.
 If your language shows up in here and the framing stings, that isn't the intent.